 As of September 2020, almost 19,000 mutual funds were being actively tracked with the Zacks Rank system.

 With this system, Zacks gives every fund a ranking between one and five.
-Rankings of one mean that the firm recommends that you invest in each stock or fund.
+Rankings of one mean that the firm recommends that you invest in each stock or index fund.
 A ranking of five means that you should try to sell the stock or fund.

 Related: How to Invest $1,000